wnichola/GetData-012-Course-Project/Course Project/run_analysis.md

 1. The 561 columns in the "X" set of files are measurements of the features found in features data, and each column number corresponds to each row number in the features data.
 That is, column 1 in a "X" file is the measure for row 1 in the "features" file, column 2 in "X" file is the measure for row 2 in the "features" file, and so forth until column 561 in a "X" file is the measure for row 561 in the "features" file.
 2. The values in "y" files corresponds to the "index" value found in the activity_label file.
 For example, if the value in a "y" file (column 1) is 5, it refers to the activity "STANDING", or a value of 2 would refer to the activity "WALKING_UPSTAIRS", and so forth.
 3. As there are no matching key to link the X and Y files, and given that the number of observations in the "y" files corresponds to the number of observations in the "X" files, it is assumed that each row (number) of observation in "X" files corresponds to the same row (number) of observation in "y" file.
 So row 1 of X_train would correspond (and linked) to row 1 of y_train.
-4. Given that there are 30 unique values in the "subject" files, each unique value refers to the participant identifier.
+4. Given that there are 30 unique values in the "subject" files, each unique value refers to the Subject identifier.
 5. As there are no matching key to link the X and Y files, and given that the number of observations in the "subject files corresponds to the number of observations in "X" files, it is assumed that each row in "subject" files corresponds (and linked) to the same row in "X" files.
 That is row 1 in subject_train would correspond to row 1 in X_train, and so forth.
 6. As there are 128 columns in the files from the third level folders (Inertial), and there are 128 reading/windows, it is assumed that each column refers to a reading/window for that sensor axis of x, y, and z.
 7. As there are the same number of observations for each of the files to the number of observations in the respective "X" files (X_train and X_test), it is assumed that each row in these Inertial files corresponds (and linked to ) each row in their respective "X" files.

 ## Resulting Design for the single data file
 The resulting combined file would consist of the following columns:
-1. Participant ID (1) - from "subject" files,
+1. Subject ID (1) - from "subject" files,
 2. Activity (1) - from "y" files,
 3. Features (561) - from "X" files,
 4. Body_Giro (128 x 3) - from "body_giro_" x, y, and z files,